spatialos/UnrealGDK/SpatialGDK/Documentation/content/workflows/autostart-server-workers.md

 ## 1. Build your server worker

+[block:callout]
+{
+  "type": "warn",
-<%(Callout type="warn" message="Note: you must close the Unreal Editor before building your server worker.
-If the Editor is open when you try to build your worker the command will fail.")%>
+  "body": "Note: you must close the Unreal Editor before building your server worker.
+If the Editor is open when you try to build your worker the command will fail."
+}
+[/block]

 When you are using a local deployment, you don’t usually need to build your project’s server-worker, but to set up the project so the Editor launches a server-worker instance automatically when you are debugging from Visual Studio, you need to build the server-worker once, using a specific flag.